-What are the penalties for DWI in Texas?
+What are the penalties for DWI in Central Texas?

 Texas courts assign penalties for DWI offenses according to whether or not it was your first offense, as well as other factors, including whether persons were injured due to your actions.
 Consequences of conviction can include jail time, fines and mandatory installation of an ignition interlock device.

 - First-time offense.
 Penalties for first-time DWI convictions with less than a .15 BAC include fines up to $2,000 and between three and 180 days in jail.
 You’ll also have your license suspended between 90 days to a year.
 This is a Class B misdemeanor.
 However, if your BAC was .15 or more, the offense is a Class A misdemeanor, with fines increasing to up to $4,000 and jail time of up to one year.

 - Second offense.
 After a second DWI offense, you can be fined up to $4,000 and face jail time from 30 days to one year.
 The driver will be assessed a yearly fee of $1,000, $1,500 or $2,000 for three years to restore their driver’s license privileges, and may be required to install an ignition interlock device.
 You may also have your driver’s license suspended for 180 days to two years.
 This is a Class A misdemeanor.If the driver has been previously convicted of intoxication manslaughter, the new DWI charge will be treated as a felony of the third degree, according to the Texas penal code.